gethop-dev/hydrogen.duct-template/README.md

 ## Warning!
 As of version 0.5.0, until further notice, newly generated projects will have two conflicting dependencies:
 `hydrogen/module.cljs` and `duct/module.cljs`.
-Please remove the latter one form generated `project.clj` file.
+Please remove the latter one from the generated `project.clj` file.

 ### Additional profiles